Table of Contents

 Home of the award-winning airline Emirates, Dubai International Airport is officially one of the world’s busiest airports.
 Full of dining options, plush lounges, an endless collection of duty-free shops and luxury boutiques, and even impressive art displays, the sprawling airport is a visitor attraction in its own right.

-In a bid to boost confidence in travel, Emirates now offers its passengers free cover for COVID-19 medical expenses and quarantine costs until October 31, 2020.
+In a bid to boost confidence in travel, Emirates now offers its passengers free global cover for COVID-19 medical expenses and quarantine costs until December 31, 2020.
 This cover comes at no extra cost for passengers traveling to any destination via Emirates, in any class, and is immediately effective without the need for registration or filling in forms prior to travel.
-Find out about this free cover here.
+Find out more about this free cover here.

 As a first contact point for most overseas travelers, screening at the international airport is rigorous.
 Incoming travelers are required to undergo a COVID-19 PCR test, taken no more than 96 hours beforehand, and present a printout of their negative COVID-19 certificate before takeoff.
 Upon arrival, select travelers might be chosen to undergo another PCR test, with anyone testing positive to be quarantined.
 Thermal and temperature screenings are implemented, and within the airport itself, everyone including staff must abide by strict health and hygiene measures.
 This means two-meter social distancing and the wearing of protective masks and gloves.